Safe Routes to School E-News

 - Paul Osborne, School Travel Director for Sustrans in the United Kingdom

-When you register for the conference, please also sign up for the National Partnership’s free Annual Meeting, which will be held Monday, August 15 from 1-5pm in conjunction with the conference.
+When you register for the conference, please also sign up for the Safe Routes Partnership’s free Annual Meeting, which will be held Monday, August 15 from 1-5pm in conjunction with the conference.
 The Annual Meeting will give Safe Routes advocates time to join together to discuss successes and challenges, and how we can grow Safe Routes to School exponentially.
 You won’t want to miss an exciting agenda complete with the always popular topic-specific breakout groups, a World Café on “Building the Movement,” a federal legislative update and more.